How a seemingly far-fetched vision became a saving-grace

 Automated retro payments to eliminate the headaches (and mistakes) that come with manual processing required when new information comes to light after you’ve already committed your payroll — missed benefit deductions, hours adjustments, commissions that get calculated after the fact, despite you still needing to pay a weighted average overtime based on when they were earned and other factors.

 Built-in learning management to help you quickly develop customized training for your employees as they transition to a new work reality and auto-enrollment in required new compliance and/or industry training required as a result of the crisis.

 Engagement tools that keep managers and employees connected as often as they’d like to make sure personal and business goals are aligned, maintain high performance, and keep employees plugged into their work even if they’re no longer working from the office.

 The right time for a new beginning

 The COVID-19 crisis is creating a seismic shift in the way businesses and organizations function.
 Those still using inflexible legacy HR and payroll systems — disjointed, on-prem, and siloed point products — and obsolete HR management practices will struggle to make it through the crisis while organizations using tools that emphasize agility and transparency will increase their chances exponentially of emerging from the crisis stronger.

 The world post-COVID will never be the same, but organizations can take action now to insulate themselves from further harm and position themselves to be more resilient, efficient, and competitive when this is all finally over.

 Contact one of our solutions experts to discuss how to make your organization more agile and resilient.
-Or register for our free webinar Building Culture Where You Are: How Organizations Can Retain, Engage, and Inspire Morale Through COVID-19 on June 10th.
+Or download the recording of our free webinar Building Culture Where You Are: How Organizations Can Retain, Engage, and Inspire Morale Through COVID-19.